-Joining the National Guard is a great way to serve both your community and country.
+Joining the National Guard is a great way to serve your community and country.
 However, it can be difficult to work a few days a month in the actual job and still maintain your fitness level.
 This happens quite often if fitness is not part of your daily schedule.
-Here is a very typical email from a Guardsman who needs a fitness scheduling adjustment in order to stay healthy, remain in the Guard, and still perform his duties:
+Here is a very typical email from a Guardsman who needs a fitness scheduling adjustment in order to stay healthy, remain in the Guard and still perform his duties:

 Imagine going for a ruck with 50 pounds on.
 Not that big of a deal, but now imagine carrying that ruck with you all day long.
 That is what you have created for yourself -- a living ruck of 50 pounds to carry.
-This extra weight makes doing calisthenics tougher and certainly makes running more difficult.
-It also adds a level of difficulty to your run time -- imagine doing your 2 mile timed run with a 50 pound ruck.
-It is very difficult if not near impossible to pass with that kind of weight to carry.
+This extra weight makes calisthenics tougher and running more difficult.
+It also adds a level of difficulty to your run time; imagine doing your two-mile timed run with a 50-pound ruck.
+It is very difficult, if not nearly impossible, to pass with that kind of weight to carry.

-If the above is too hard at this time, mix in this as a daily minimum standard (45 Day Plan) and follow the lean down plan too.
+If the above is too hard at this time, mix in this as a daily minimum standard (45-Day Plan) and follow the lean down plan, too.
 The reason I give you an easy option is that you may have to treat yourself like a beginner if it has been too long since you have trained regularly.

-Good Luck -- When in doubt, keep on moving even if just a 10-minute walk after every meal of the day.
+Good luck.
+When in doubt, keep on moving, even if just a 10-minute walk after every meal of the day.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.